 Many companies and designers have already manifested their enthusiasm for a new design district for Milan Design Week, and have already signed up to be on board its debut.
 Among the studios, we can point to CTRLZAK, Foro Studio, Be Part and Ideas Bit Factory.
 When it comes to designers we can count Alessandro Guerriero, Carlo Contin, Natali Crasset, and Lorenzo Damiani.

 When it comes to the locales to animate the district during Milan Design Week we can count a concentrated core of design studios located in an area mostly composed by post-industrial buildings.
-More details have yet to be released, however, it’s confirmed that this initiative will be all set just in time for Fuorisalone 2019.

 While no further details are released for La Repubblica del Design, you can check out our articles about Milan’s Design Districts.
 In our articles listed below you can know a little more about each of the top districts of Milan Design Week: